 Great Keppel Island Resort and Activities 1980s

 When I holidayed at GKI.
 It was a resort-like accommodation with everything included.

-I remember, every day you received the GKI newsletter.
-It listed organized activities that you could participate in.
+I remember, every day I received the GKI newsletter.
+It listed organized activities that I could participate in.

-At these events, you met other people who holidayed on the island.
+At these events, I met other people who holidayed on the island.

-There were walks.
-The swimming pool races included eating a cold pie and drinking a warm beer.
-And, there was Hawaiin night.
+I went on walks in the rainforest.
+And, I did a swimming pool race which included eating a cold pie and drinking a warm beer.
+And, I dressed up in a hula skirt and participated in Hawaiin night.

 On one of these walking group activities, I met Sue.
 And even though we live in different states.
 We are still friends today,